 Hillgrove Gold Mine Overview

-The Hillgrove Gold Mine is located 30km from Armidale in New South Wales.
-To date, Hillgrove has produced more than 730,000 ounces of gold (in bullion and concentrates), more than 50,000 tonnes of antimony (as metal and in concentrates) plus material amounts of by-product tungsten (in concentrates).
+Red River’s Hillgrove Gold Mine is 30km from Armidale in New South Wales.
+When acquired in 2019, it had produced more than 730,000 ounces of gold (in bullion and concentrates), more than 50,000 tonnes of antimony (as metal and in concentrates) plus material amounts of by-product tungsten (in concentrates).

-Hillgrove includes a 250ktpa capacity processing plant, comprising a selective flotation circuit (capable of producing antimony-gold and refractory gold concentrates), an antimony leach/EW/refining & casting plant, a gold cyanide leach circuit & gold room plus a pressure oxidation circuit.
-The site also has a fully HDPE (high-density polyethylene) lined modern tailing storage facility, which was constructed in 2006 and has approximately two years of production storage capacity.
+Hillgrove includes a 250ktpa capacity processing plant capable of producing antimony-gold and refractory gold concentrates, an antimony leach/EW/refining & casting plant, a gold cyanide leach circuit & gold room plus a pressure oxidation circuit.
+The site also has a fully lined modern tailing storage facility, constructed in 2006 with about two years of production storage capacity.

-All of Hillgrove’s electricity requirements are sourced from a 66kva grid connected power supply from Ergon Energy with 11kva site power reticulation.
-Water is sourced from storage dams and underground workings.
+Hillgrove sources electricity from a 66kva grid connected power supply and water is sourced from storage dams and underground workings.

-Hillgrove has all the office facilities required for operations, including an administration office, mining operations offices, maintenance offices, workshops (heavy vehicle, light vehicle and boilermaker’s workshops), process plant offices, metallurgical laboratory building, first aid building, stores warehouse and core shed and yard.
+Hillgrove has office facilities, workshops, process plant offices, metallurgical laboratory building, first aid building, stores warehouse and core shed and yard.